Serving size: 2-3 Servings

 Pack of skewers

-8 oz box of Smallhold royal trumpet mushrooms, sliced lengthwise
+8 oz box of Smallhold trumpet mushrooms, sliced lengthwise

 1 medium size yellow squash, cut into 1” pieces